Animesh Das

 Sorting Algorithm

-The personalization algorithm enhances ranking by adding three more dimensions:
+The personalization algorithm enhances ranking by adding three more dimensions to the standard ranking feed:

 1. Topics Followed – Posts from topics a user follows receive a ranking boost.